supergnaw/Nestbox/README.md

 # nestbox
-A database content management system written in php typically to easily fill gaps of very niche requirements and probably a result of NIH syndrome.
+A interface for databases using PHP Data Objects written to easily fill gaps of niche requirements.
+This project is updated as needs arise and is probably a result of NIH syndrome.